-Explore the Security pillar of the AWS and Azure Well-Architected Framework and be guided through the fundamental security controls that should be addressed when designing, transitioning to, and operating in a cloud environment.
+Explore the Security pillar of the AWS Well-Architected Framework and be guided through the fundamental security controls that should be addressed when designing, transitioning to, and operating in a cloud environment.

 Save to Folio

 In today’s operating environment, security is critical and businesses must be protected from accidental and malicious threats.
-These threats can come from any direction and at any moment in time.
-Just like any other cloud providers, Amazon Web Services (AWS) and Microsoft® Azure® have a shared security model.
-Each model indicates what responsibility lies with the provider and what is the responsibility of the customer, so appropriate steps can be taken to ensure security.
+These risks can come from any direction and at any moment in time.
+Just like any other cloud providers, Amazon Web Services (AWS) has a shared security model.
+This model indicates what responsibility lies with the provider and what is the responsibility of the customer, so appropriate steps can be taken to ensure security.

 - Enable traceability: When it comes to security incidents, the most important thing is knowing that an incident has occurred.
 Log collection and analysis, as well as metric tracking, are essential here.
 For example, enabling user activity logging on something like Amazon Redshift is a step in the right direction.

-- Apply security at all layers: Defense in depth has been a security staple forever, as it helps to slow down attacks by detecting and preventing them earlier.
-To do this properly, security needs to be applied to virtual machines, operating systems, applications, virtual private clouds (VPCs), and the list goes on.
+- Apply security at all layers: Defence in depth has been a security staple forever, as it helps to slow down attacks by detecting and preventing them earlier.
+To do this properly, security needs to be applied to virtual machines, operating systems, applications, virtual private clouds (VPCs), and more.

 - Protect data in transit and at rest: Someone is always listening, watching, and waiting for data to be left in the clear.
-Why make it easy for hackers?
-Always protect data in transit and at rest, with encryption.
+Why make it easy for cybercriminals?
+Always protect data with encryption, in transit and at rest.

 - Keep people away from customer data: The more access granted, the more likely an account will be compromised.
 With so many data regulations, direct access to customer data needs to be tightly controlled.

 - Prepare for security events: It will happen.
-There will be a hack.
-There will be a compromise.
+There will most likely be a breach or compromise.
 Have teams and procedures in place to respond to those incidents.
 From detection to recovery, the more automated the tools are, more effective the teams will be that rely on them.
 A good starting point is to ensure you have the right subscribers to Amazon Simple Notification Service (SNS) messages.
 This is to ensure the right people get the messages and the wrong do not.

-IAM is extremely crucial to protecting your business, as it allows organizations to control who can and cannot access data, accounts, etc. If someone or something cannot access our data, then they should not be able to alter or steal it, however, this is not the only tool we need.
+IAM is extremely crucial to protecting your business, as it allows organisations to control who can and cannot access data accounts.
+If someone or something cannot access our data, then they should not be able to alter or steal it, however, this is not the only tool we need.

 When controlling access, we need to control both humans and machines.
 When it comes to access control for humans, we are talking about users, administrators, developers, and customers.
 While machines are usually less obvious, AWS placed all virtual machines, APIs, applications, servers, routers, and switches into this category.

-There are a few critical things that we should be doing with our identities.
+According to AWS, here are five critical things that we should be doing with our identities.

 Protecting the AWS accounts you are managing access to is also critical.
-This starts with defining guardrails for the organization, which allows configurations with service control policies (SCP) to prevent the deletion of common resources.
-It is critical to ensure you have the right configurations within AWS Organizations.
-You can see the many IAM best practices on the Trend Micro Cloud One™ – Conformity Knowledge Base, such as ensuring access keys are rotated, multi-factor authentication (MFA) is enabled for the AWS root account, and that AWS IAM roles cannot be used by untrusted accounts via cross-account access feature.
+This starts with defining guardrails for the organisation, which allows configurations with service control policies (SCP) to prevent the deletion of common resources.
+It is critical to ensure you have the right configurations within AWS Organisations.
+You can see the many IAM best practises on the Trend Micro Knowledge Base, such as ensuring access keys are rotated, multi-factor authentication (MFA) is enabled for the AWS root account, and that AWS IAM roles cannot be used by untrusted accounts via cross-account access feature.

-Having the proper configuration for your systems to log and alert your network operations center (NOC) or security operations center (SOC) is the first step.
+Having the proper configuration for your systems to log and alert your network operations centre (NOC) or security operations centre (SOC) is the first step.
 AWS offers a variety of tools to build a comprehensive and automated detective environment.
 These include:

 - AWS CloudTrail—creates a record of all account activity.